 • Structured chunks with token estimates

-• Locked JSON schema (API frozen for 1.x — your code won’t break on updates)
+• Locked JSON schema (the API is frozen for the 1.x line — your code won’t break on minor updates)

 LangChain and LlamaIndex